zenirc/zenircbot/docs/install.rst

 the services are written in or rely on Python_ the rest are written in JavaScript.

-If you are on Ubuntu, then the quickest and easiert way to get a recent version of node is to use a version from a PPA_ (Personal Package Archive).
+If you are on Ubuntu, then the quickest and easiest way to get a recent version of node is to use a version from a PPA_ (Personal Package Archive).
 This PPA containes the latest stable versions of nodejs.

-To install from the PPA make sure you have ``python-software-properties`` installed first otherwise you might be missing the ``add-apt-repository`` command.
+To install from the PPA make sure you have ``python-software-properties`` installed first; otherwise, you might be missing the ``add-apt-repository`` command.
 (Install ``software-properties-common`` on Quantal).

 Then run::